art19/cookbook-nginx-repo/README.md

 is supported by this cookbook and can be used to override attributes in this cookbook.

+- `['nginx-repo']['rhel']['supported-versions']`
+  - _Type:_ Hash
+  - _Description:_

+    RHEL platform support for this cookbook and the NGINX repository.
+Designed to be a private attribute however it can be overridden in the case NGINX supports additional platforms and this cookbook has not been update yet.

+    This check was implemented as a result of the repo could be successfully installed yet not be valid for a given platform and an NGINX package could be successfully installed as a result of it being available natively on the platform it which it was run which results in a false positive for the consumer of the cookbook.

+    The hash key is the codename of the OS/version.
+If the hash value evaluates to true, the OS/version is considered supported.
+  - _Default:_

+    ```ruby
+    {
+      '5' => true,
+      '6' => true,
+      '7' => true
+    }
+    ```
 - `['nginx-repo']['nginx-stable-source']['managed']`
   - _Type:_ Boolean
   - _Description:_ Does this cookbook manage the install of the NGINX Stable